Medical expert of the article

 Causes funicular myelosis

-How are pernicious or B12-deficient anemia and funicular myelosis related?
+How are pernicious or B12-deficiency anemia and funicular myelosis related?
 Due to its composition, cobalamin plays an important role in many biological processes and is necessary for the transformation of fatty acids, some amino acids and folic acid; for the biosynthesis of DNA, nucleotides and methionine; for the maturation of red blood cells and the growth of axons of neuronal cells.

 Risk factors